top of page

 It stands for targeted intraoperative radiotherapy treatment given during lumpectomy for breast cancer using INTRABEAM.

 Conceived in the UK more than 20 years ago, thoroughly tested in clinical trials, TARGIT IORT treatment is widely used to treat breast cancer patients across the world.
+By early 2020, over 260 centres in 35 countries, over 45,000 patients were treated.

 “The most important benefit of TARGIT for a woman with breast cancer is that it allows her to complete her entire local treatment [lumpectomy and radiation therapy] at the time of her operation, with lower toxicity.”